SE-Project-CMP-Tumbler/SE-Project-CMP-Cross-platform/README.md

 # SE-Project-CMP-Cross-platform

-We will redesign tumblr Cross-platform app and then sell it to them.
+We will redesign tumblr Cross-platform app and then sell it to them .